FuruholmAnton/PHP-starterkit/README.md

 This is a starterkit for php sites with a built in router.

-You can easily choose different layouts.
+Can easily choose different layouts.

-config/router.php is where you register the different pages.
+config/router.php is where one register the different pages.